 The voltage standards apply to PTF facilities operated at a nominal voltage of 69 kV or above.
-Voltages at all PTF buses must be in the range shown below in Error!
-Reference source not found.20
+Voltages at all PTF buses must be in the range shown below Table 3-2.20

 19 Note: This Transmission Planning Technical Guide does not address voltage flicker or harmonics.